Latest Known Trail Conditions NPTrail

 Wanika Falls to Averyville trailhead, Lake Placid, NY - 6.5 miles

 The bridge just north of Wanika Falls side-trail, which crosses the Chubb River outlet (Known as the "Flume") from the vly between Street and Nye Mountains, had damaged stringers and was dangerous to cross due to the 15+ foot drop to the water and rocks below.
 The ADK Pro Crew, under contract with the DEC, replaced this bridge in August, 2011.
-Here is a picture of Grace Mandle of the new bridge completed just before they completed their northbound section-hike of the trail.
-Here is a picture of the ADK Pro Crew who worked on the bridge, taken by "jerzybears", who was hiking into Duck Hole shortly after the bridge was completed.
+Here is a picture of Grace Mandle and the new bridge completed just before they completed their northbound section-hike of the trail.
+Here also is a picture of the ADK Pro Crew who worked on the bridge, taken by "jerzybears", who was hiking into Duck Hole shortly after the bridge was completed.
 Nice job ADK Pro Crew.

 The trail steward, Dan Hausner, also reported that there is a beaver dam that occasionally floods the trail approx. 4.5 miles North of Wanika Falls or 3.2 miles South of the Averyville Trail-head.
 This section has been cleared of most blowdown and brush.